imagej/imagej.github.io/_pages/news/2009-10-14_-_Fiji_Plzen_is_out.md

 <!-- -->

 -   the [Script Editor](/scripting/script-editor).
-Just call {% include bc content='File | New | Script'%}, select a language and start writing a script.
+Just call {% include bc path='File | New | Script'%}, select a language and start writing a script.
 The editor has syntax highlighting and you can run the script without even saving it.

 For an introduction to the power of scripting, see e.g. [our page on Javascript](https://fiji.sc/wiki/index.php/Javascript_Scripting).